Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

-When you switch either to *Edit Mode* or to *Weight Paint Mode* Vertex Selection Mode, then the Vertex Group panel expands and displays 2 more rows:
+When you switch either to *Edit Mode* or to *Weight Paint Mode* Vertex Selection Mode, then the Vertex Group panel expands and displays two more rows:

-The first row contains 4 buttons for maintaining the Assign- and Select- status of vertices of the active Vertex Group:
+The first row contains four buttons for maintaining the Assign- and Select- status of vertices of the active Vertex Group:

 Assign